jaatroko/link-status-redux/README.md

 site.
 For known issues, see the [issue tracker](https://github.com/jaatroko/link-status-redux/issues).

-Link Status Redux is a Firefox extension that shows an indicator on the status bar or status popup panel in front of the link address when the mouse cursor is over a link to a page you have bookmarked or visited before.
+Link Status Redux is a Firefox extension that shows an indicator on a status popup panel next to the link address when the mouse cursor is over a link to a page you have bookmarked or visited before, or (disabled by default) if the link is currently open in a browser tab.
 It can also show the date you last visited the linked page.

 The indicator prefixes for visited and bookmarked links are arbitrary, user-configurable text strings.
-The defaults are a white star (`✩`, `U+2729`) for visited links and a place of interest sign (`⌘`, `U+2318`) for bookmarked links.
-Remember a trailing space if you want the indicator separated from the address.
+The defaults are a white star (`✩`, `U+2729`) for visited links, a place of interest sign (`⌘`, `U+2318`) for bookmarked links, and the open folder symbol (`🗁`, `U+1F5C1`) for currently open links.
+Remember a trailing space if you want the indicator separated from the other text.

 For the displayed visit date, you can choose to prefer visit times that are older than a configurable limit (specified in seconds).
 This